 By: Kalin Goble, MS

-The importance of setting boundaries and finding balance with youth and technology
+The importance of setting boundaries and finding a balance between youth and technology

 With the world shifting so quickly around us, we are all turning to our phones in new, adaptive ways.
 Even as adults, we can struggle with finding balance from the bombardment of the information available at our fingertips.
 We are receiving more news than ever.
 We’re connecting with one another virtually and turning to social media to feel connected to the rest of the world.
 As the time we all spend using technology increases, so does the potential for cyber abuse, relationship violence, and other problematic behaviors to occur in a digital realm.

 Even as we go back to some of our “normal” routines, our relationships with our phones and the technology around us have shifted significantly.
 As many students return to school, the days are anything but “normal.”
 Laptops have been given to students at every desk to minimize movement.
 Dependency on cell phones in the classroom has increased as assignments and tasks become integrated with tech use.
 As our relationship with technology transforms and adapts to COVID-19, finding a healthy balance and setting personal boundaries is important, especially for the successful development of the youth of all ages.

 As our Sexual Behaviors in Children and Youth (SBCY) Series continues to evolve, our training has expanded to include a focus on healthy relationships and tech use.
 In our SBCY training, “Supporting Youth to Set Healthy Boundaries with Technology,” Jasmine Uribe discussed how technology is used to harm teens and youth.
 Focusing on youth around ages 12 and up, she delivered training on what caring adults can do to educate and equip the teens in their lives to prevent and/or end technology-facilitated abuse.

 Identifying safety strategies and resources to promote healthy relationship skills